-- 3.1 Government of Rajasthan expressly recognises public interest needs for ensuring utmost transparency in decision-making processes for PPP projects to attract and retain trust of all stakeholders, and for the purposes of ensuring adequate competition in the award of PPP concessions/ contracts.
-The Government shall accordingly notify specific rules and guidelines under the RTPP Act for procurement of a PPP project with a view to, inter alia, ensure that a level playing platform is provided to all bidders interested in a PPP project. - 3.2 To further instill trust in the PPP procurement process, the State Government shall: - 3.2.1 Set up a dedicated appeals and dispute resolution mechanism to address issues related to bidding and award of PPP projects and post-award dispute handling; - 3.2.2 Use IT tools as best as possible for monitoring of PPP projects for their entire life cycle; and - 3.2.3 Explore possibilities for the setting up of a web-based PPP marketplace, showcasing upcoming opportunities for proposed PPP projects. - The State Government shall continue to strengthen its governance processes and institutions that are accountable to the stakeholders, in order to maintain transparency, fairness and trust in the PPP procurement process and to achieve sustainable implementation of PPP projects. - PPP project oversight would extend to, inter alia, all important areas such as the manner of selection of a private entity as PPP partner; procedures observed in releasing payments or levy of user-charges; review / monitoring of quality of service and compliance with Rapid Value-for-Money (RVfM) analysis; compliance with conditions precedent to contract formation; imposition of penalties for non-performance; computation and application of termination payments; extent of takeover of project liabilities of the private entity etc. Any post award negotiation and/or contract modification, if permitted under the SCA, shall remain a critical focus area during the oversight process. - 3.5 Provision of some public assets and/ or related public services that have natural monopolistic or oligopolistic characteristics may require some form of institutional or contractual regulation so as to ensure that the interests of users and other stakeholders are optimally protected during the PPP project life cycle taking into consideration, inter alia, the affordability and reasonableness of annuity payments and user charges, if any, and the need for ensuring certainty in pricing and revenue streams of the private entity.
+- 3.1 Government of Rajasthan expressly recognises a "public interest" need for ensuring utmost transparency in decision-making processes for PPP projects to attract and retain trust of all stakeholders, and for the purposes of ensuring adequate competition in the award of PPP concessions/ contracts.
+The Government shall accordingly notify specific rules and guidelines under the RTPP Act for procurement of a PPP project with a view to, inter alia, ensure that a level playing platform is provided to all bidders interested in a PPP project. - 3.2 To further instill trust in the PPP procurement process, the State Government shall: - 3.2.1 Set up a dedicated appeals and dispute resolution mechanism to address issues related to bidding and award of PPP projects and post-award dispute handling; - 3.2.2 Use IT tools as best as possible for monitoring of PPP projects for their entire life cycle; and - 3.2.3 Explore possibilities for the setting up of a web-based PPP marketplace, showcasing upcoming opportunities for proposed PPP projects. - 3.3 The State Government shall continue to strengthen its governance processes and institutions that are accountable to the stakeholders, in order to maintain transparency, fairness and trust in the PPP procurement process and to achieve sustainable implementation of PPP projects. - 3.4 PPP project oversight would extend to, inter alia, all important areas such as the manner of selection of a private entity as PPP partner; procedures observed in releasing payments or levy of user-charges; review / monitoring of quality of service and compliance with Rapid Value-for-Money (RVfM) analysis; compliance with conditions precedent to contract formation; imposition of penalties for non-performance; computation and application of termination payments; extent of takeover of project liabilities of the private entity etc. Any post award negotiation and/ or contract modification, if permitted under the SCA, shall remain a critical focus area during the oversight process. - 3.5 Unsolicited bids (including "Swiss Challenge" proposals) shall be used as procurement method for award of PPP projects only in exceptional circumstances where the underlying technology is innovative, in order to minimise the lack of transparency and bidding asymmetries that are generally witnessed with the use of unsolicited bids as a procurement method while awarding public contracts.
+Even in cases where unsolicited bids are permitted, suitable checks shall be introduced in order that common red flags associated with the use of this method are minimised and mitigated. - 3.6 Provision of some public assets and/ or related public services that have natural monopolistic or oligopolistic characteristics may require some form of institutional or contractual regulation so as to ensure that the interests of users and other stakeholders are optimally protected during the PPP project life cycle taking into consideration, inter alia, the affordability and reasonableness of annuity payments and user charges, if any, and the need for ensuring certainty in pricing and revenue streams of the private entity.
 Such regulation could be through independent regulators or through contractual/ concession arrangements where there is no sector specific regulator.
-In case a regulatory mechanism becomes operational subsequent to PPP contract award, the State Government commits to design and to take cognizance of contract provisions so as to minimize regulatory risk for the private entity while avoiding any windfall gains to it at the same time.
+In case a regulatory mechanism becomes operational subsequent to PPP contract award, the State Government commits to design and to take cognizance of contract provisions so as to minimize regulatory risk for the private entity, while avoiding any windfall gains to it at the same time.